geminiplanetimager/gpi_pipeline/documentation/usage/recipesqueue.rst

 For GPI, recipes are saved as XML files, and while they may be edited by hand, they are more easily created through the use of the :ref:`recipe_editor` and :ref:`data_parser` tools.
 Available primitives are described in detail at :ref:`primitives`.
-Some primitives are actions on individual input files one at a time, for instance :ref:`Subtract Dark Background <SubtractDarkBackground>` or :ref:`Assemble Datacube <AssembleDatacube>`.
+Some primitives are actions on individual input files one at a time, for instance :ref:`Subtract Dark Background <SubtractDarkBackground>` or :ref:`Assemble Spectral Datacube <AssembleSpectralDatacube>`.
 Other primitives act to combine multiple files together, for instance :ref:`ADI with LOCI <ADIwithLOCI>`.

 For example, a typical GPI observation will consist of a sequence of